GCSE Advance information

 Results Day 2022

 Summer 2022 GCSE results day will be on Thursday 25 August.
-We will advise further details about the day once they have been confirmed.
+Click here for Results Day letter.

 Barnwood Park School conducts examinations in line with The Joint Council for Qualifications regulations and as such it is important that all candidates are familiar with the JCQ notices as outlines below: